-finetuning (Boolean, default false) Specifies whether to enable fine-tuning.
-For more information about fine-tuning, see Improve Accuracy by Optimizing the curl http://localhost:14000/action=CreateFaceDatabase -F database=Faces
+database The name of the new database (maximum 254 bytes). finetuning (Boolean, default false) Specifies whether to enable fine-tuning.
+For more information about fine-tuning, see Improve Accuracy by Optimizing the Recognition Network, on page 152.

+curl http://localhost:14000/action=CreateFaceDatabase -F database=Faces